KEY STATS: Total Eclipse Weekend Columbia, S.C.

 - All 28 of the S.C.
 State Parks within the path of totality were fully booked.
 Only five S.C.
 State Parks had availability remaining as of Aug.
 15, 2017.

 - Dreher Island State Park, Sesquicentennial State Park, Poinsett State Park are the three S.C.
 State Parks in or near Columbia, S.C.
 Dreher Island State Park booked up in June 2017.

-- C. State Parks have confirmed an estimated 2,700 reservations for eclipse weekend, totaling 9,000 reservation nights, including cabins, campsites and day use.
+- C. State Parks confirmed an estimated 2,700 reservations for eclipse weekend, totaling 9,000 reservation nights, including cabins, campsites and day use.
 Includes reservations from across the U.S. and Canada France, Poland and Germany.

-- CAE anticipates that arriving flights, normally 80-85% full in August, saw a boost of roughly 15% across the board over eclipse weekend, and departing flights were 100% full on Tues., Aug.
+- CAE estimated that arriving flights, normally 80-85% full in August, saw a boost of roughly 15% across the board over eclipse weekend, and departing flights were 100% full on Tues., Aug.
 22, 2017.

 - Columbia, S.C. showed the lowest price increase in flights out of seven cities in the path of totality, at 9% (compared to the likes of 29%, 45% and 75% increases in other markets), per Hipmunk.

 - The South Carolina State Museum brought in gross revenue of $437,000 due to the eclipse.

 - Sales on Aug.
 20, 2017 at the South Carolina State Museum gift shop totaled $37,000, more than doubling the museum’s previous 30-year record of $17,000 in one day.